AAttarpour/nnunetv2-pancreas-multitask/README.md

 ---

-## 📂 Dataset
+## Dataset

 The dataset used is the **Pancreas Multi-task Segmentation + Classification** dataset.

-- Download the dataset from: [Insert link here if public]
+- I don't share the dataset as it was not publoc
 - Save the raw data in the `./datasets` folder.
 - Label CSV format (`subtype_results_train.csv`):